dhakalnirajan/dhakalnirajan/README.md

 <br>

-**NOTE**: The languages and tools that are displayed doen't necessarily define my abilities with 100% accuracy and are only for information displayed to the viewer.
+**NOTE**: The languages and tools that are displayed doesn't necessarily define my abilities with 100% accuracy and are only for information displayed to the viewer.

 <br>